Samsung CR500 Series 27" Curved FHD Monitor vs LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor

 Frequently Asked Questions

-Samsung CR500 Series 27" Curved FHD Monitor excels if you value 1800r curvature wraps the field of view for improved immersion.
-LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor is better if you prioritize hdmi 2.1 ports support full 4k at 144hz (pc) and 120hz (ps5/xbox series x) without chroma subsampling.
-Pick based on your budget and daily use.
+Samsung CR500 Series 27" Curved FHD Monitor is the better choice if you prioritize 1800r curvature wraps the field of view for improved immersion.
+LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor wins if you value hdmi 2.1 ports support full 4k at 144hz (pc) and 120hz (ps5/xbox series x) without chroma subsampling.
+Both are rated highly (4.6★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure